777arc/textbook/content/rds.rst

  x = resample_poly(x, 19, 25) # up, down
  sample_rate = 19e3

-In the :ref:`pulse-shaping-chapter` we solidified the concept of "samples per symbol", and learned the convenience of having an integer number of samples per symbol (a fractional value is valid, just not convenient).
+In the :ref:`pulse-shaping-chapter` chapter we solidified the concept of "samples per symbol", and learned the convenience of having an integer number of samples per symbol (a fractional value is valid, just not convenient).
 As mentioned earlier, RDS uses BPSK transmitting 1187.5 symbols per second.
 If we continue to use our signal as-is, sampled at 25 kHz, we'll have 21.052631579 samples per symbol (pause and think about the math if that doesn't make sense).
 So what we really want is a sample rate that is an integer multiple of 1187.5 Hz, but we can't go too low or we won't be able to "store" our full signal's bandwidth.
 In the previous subsection we talked about how we need a sample rate of 15 kHz or higher, and we chose 25 kHz just to give us some margin.

-Well 1187.5 multiplied by 13 would give us 15437.5 Hz, which is above 15 kHz, but quite the uneven number.
-How about the next power of 2, so 16.
-1187.5 multiplied by 16 is exactly 19 kHz, and will give us 16 samples per symbol.
+Finding the best sample rate to resample to comes down to how many samples per symbol we want, and we can work backwards.
+Hypothetically, let us consider targeting 10 samples per symbol.
+The RDS symbol rate of 1187.5 multiplied by 10 would give us a sample rate of 11.875 kHz, which unfortunately is not high enough for Nyquist.
+How about 13 samples per symbol?
+1187.5 multiplied by 13 gives us 15437.5 Hz, which is above 15 kHz, but quite the uneven number.
+How about the next power of 2, so 16 samples per symbol?
+1187.5 multiplied by 16 is exactly 19 kHz!
 The even number is less of a coincidence and more of a protocol design choice.

 To resample from 25 kHz to 19 kHz, we use :code:`resample_poly()` which upsamples by an integer value, filters, then downsamples by an integer value.
 This is convenient because instead of entering in 25000 and 19000 we can use 25 and 19.
 If we had used 13 samples per symbol by using a sample rate of 15437.5 Hz, we wouldn't be able to use :code:`resample_poly()` and the resampling process would be much more complicated.